SteelPath Midstream MLP & Energy Infrastructure Suite

-The strategy for the four MLP funds focus on identifying primarily U.S. midstream master limited partnerships (MLPs) that have strong projected distribution growth, or the greatest potential for significant upward revaluation, seeking to provide an attractive risk-reward balance for investors.
+The strategy for the five MLP funds focus on identifying primarily U.S. midstream energy infrastructure companies that have strong projected distribution growth, or the greatest potential for significant upward revaluation, seeking to provide an attractive risk-reward balance for investors.

 The SteelPath investment team’s conservative investment style seeks to uncover MLPs that offer low underlying business risk and attractive total return potential in order to focus on those entities that we believe have the most attractive risk/reward balance.

-- Employs a bottom-up approach to selecting energy MLP securities
+- Employs a bottom-up approach to selecting energy securities

 - Market comps: Price/distributable cash flow, Debt/EBITDA, Enterprise Value/EBITDA, Coverage ratio.